 HOW TO SIGN-UP?

-Our next Baptism date is Sunday, August 11, 2019.
-A sign up will be posted at a later date.
+Our next Baptism date is Sunday, October 13, 2019.
+Sign up is below.